bvn-architecture/BVN_Office_Staging/GUIDE.md

 ### Github Repo Pulling

-This method is recommended for most people - even though it takes a bit longer to get started, the payoffs of easy version control and web hosting are worth it.
+This method is best for most people - even though it takes a bit longer to get started, the payoffs of easy version control and web hosting are worth it.

 1. [Create a github account](https://github.com/join?source=other) if you don't have one already.